jaclu/tmux-menus/README.md

 ## Recent changes

 - Main menu, Public IP - It is simply echoed in the current pane, so that there is plenty of time to read and/or copy it.
-Just hit escape to get pane to resume normal operation.
+Just hit Escape to get pane to resume normal operation.
 - Plugin inventory lists uninstalled plugins, and gives instructions howto uninstall not used plugins
 - Added Plugins inventory - (main menu) Lists defined plugins, install status and items not supposed to be in plugins dir